Vision Therapy for Kids with ADD or ADHD

 Functional vision problems in children can produce a similar set of symptoms to those found in ADHD, such as difficulty focusing in school, tendency to fidget or squirm in their seats and making careless mistakes.
 Visual integration problems can lead to skipping lines, confusing words and word-order and generally making it impossible to read accurately.
 This perpetually makes bright children seem like they just don’t get it, and results in secondary behavioral issues.

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

-At the The Exceptional Vision Therapy & Learning Center, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Pino concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.
+At The Exceptional Vision Therapy & Learning Center, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+Following a thorough eye evaluation, however, Dr. Lianne Pino it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?

 Functional vision is the set of visual skills that a person uses to gather and process vision information.
 In other words, functional vision is how your entire visual system — the eyes, the brain, the visual pathways — work together to help you accurately interpret and interact with your environment.

 Does My Child Have ADD, ADHD, or a Vision Problem?

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.

 When the visual skills in children don’t operate properly, certain symptoms and behaviors can appear:

 Difficulty paying attention in class: regular classroom tasks become much more challenging for those with functional vision problems.
 As they struggle with the tasks, students may become more frustrated, tired, fidgety, or stop trying altogether and stare into space.